ocaml/dune/doc/concepts.rst

 ``arch1`` and ``arch2``, where the latter is stored in a subdirectory ``some/dir``.

-You can build a foreign archive manually, e.g. using a custom ``rule`` as described in :ref:`foreign-sandboxing`, or ask Dune to build it via the ``foreign_library`` stanza:
+You can build a foreign archive manually, e.g., using a custom ``rule`` as described in :ref:`foreign-sandboxing`, or ask Dune to build it via the ``foreign_library`` stanza: